TuragaLab/DECODE/README.md

 conditions.
-On the public [SMLM 2016](http://bigwww.epfl.ch/smlm/challenge2016/) software benchmark competition, it [outperformed](http://bigwww.epfl.ch/smlm/challenge2016/leaderboard.html) all other fitters on 12 out of 12 data-sets when comparing both detection accuracy and localization error, often by a substantial margin.
+On the public [SMLM 2016](http://bigwww.epfl.ch/smlm/challenge2016/) software benchmark competition, it [outperformed](http://bigwww.epfl.ch/smlm/challenge2016/leaderboard.html) all other fitters on 12 out of 12 data-sets on both detection accuracy and localization error, often by a substantial margin.
 DECODE enables live-cell SMLM data with reduced light exposure in just 3 seconds and to image microtubules at ultra-high labeling density.